 A Roth IRA conversion is the process of moving assets from a Traditional, Rollover, SEP, or SIMPLE IRA to a Roth IRA.
 The account owner can convert all or a portion of their IRA.
 If the account owner is converting a SIMPLE IRA, the account must have been opened for at least two years to be eligible.
 The deadline to complete a Roth IRA conversion is December 31 of each year.
 Please note: The recharacterization of Roth Conversions is no longer permitted due to the Tax Cut and Jobs Act.
+Read more if you are thinking about a Roth IRA conversion.
 For questions specific to your situation, please speak to your tax advisor.
 A Roth IRA conversion can be requested by using the online Roth IRA Conversion Request Form.

 Explore similar accounts

 Tax-deductible retirement contributions

 Earnings potentially grow tax-deferred until you withdraw them in retirement.

 Consolidate assets from a former employer’s retirement plan.

 Tap into professional money management from E*TRADE Capital Management.
 Choose from an array of customized managed portfolios to help meet your financial needs.